🌰 Intelligence Monitor · Conservation Biotech

 2025

-The EPA is reviewing Darling 54 as a plant-incorporated protectant under FIFRA Section 3.
-ESF notes that the EPA process may involve multiple phases and could initially impose geographic or site-based restrictions on public distribution of seedlings.
+EPA is reviewing Darling 54 under FIFRA and FFDCA.
+The ESF regulatory page notes that EPA's process may be multi-phased and could initially impose temporary geographic or site-based restrictions on public distribution of seedlings.
+No approval or exemption determination has been publicly announced as of the search date.

 2025